Dwight Bashir, Deputy Director for Policy and Research

 Tiffany Lynch is a policy analyst at the U.S. Commission on International Religious Freedom, where her work focuses on refugee and asylum issues, and religious freedom in Latin America, and Africa.
 She has been with the Commission since February 2006.
 Ms. Lynch came to the Commission after receiving a Master's degree in Anthropology and Development from the London School of Economics and Political Science.
 She has worked at the Stanhope Centre for Communication Policy and Research researching freedom of the press issues in East Africa and spent two and a half years at the National Endowment for Democracy where she managed the International Movement of Parliamentarians for Democracy, a World Movement for Democracy network of parliamentarians dedicated to the promotion of democracy and the protection of democratic parliamentarians.
 Ms. Lynch received a Bachelor's degree in Journalism and Political Science and minor in French from the University of Indiana.

-Knox Thames joined the Commission in February 2009.
-Before coming to the Commission, he worked in the Office of International Religious Freedom at the U.S. Department of State, and was the lead State Department officer on religious freedom issues in multilateral fora, such as the UN and OSCE.
-Mr. Thames also served as Counsel for six years at the U.S. Commission on Security and Cooperation in Europe (the Helsinki Commission), where he was the point-person on religious freedom matters, on issues involving refugees and internally displaced persons, and focused on democracy and human rights in Central Asia.
-In 2004, Mr. Thames was appointed by the State Department to serve as one of the two U.S. experts on the OSCE Panel of Experts on Freedom of Religion or Belief.
+Knox Thames joined the Commission in 2009 as the Director of Policy and Research.
+He is also an Adjunct Professor at the U.S. Army War College and serves on the State Department’s Religion and Foreign Policy Working Group.
+Before USCIRF, he was the lead State Department officer on religious freedom issues in multilateral fora, such as the UN and OSCE, serving in the Office of International Religious Freedom.
+Mr. Thames also served as Counsel for six years at the U.S. Commission on Security and Cooperation in Europe (the Helsinki Commission), focusing on religious freedom and religious tolerance, issues involving refugees and internally displaced persons, and democracy and human rights in Central Asia.
+From 2004-2012, Mr. Thames was appointed by the State Department to the OSCE Panel of Experts on Freedom of Religion or Belief.
 Mr. Thames earned a J.D. with honors from the American University Washington College of Law.
 He also holds a Master's in International Affairs from the American University School of International Service.
-An author of numerous articles on a range of human rights issues, his book International Religious Freedom Advocacy was released in August 2009 by Baylor University Press.
+An author of numerous articles on a range of foreign policy issues, his writing has been featured in the Yale Journal of International Affairs, ForeignPolicy.com, and Small Wars Journal.